Six Tips for Getting Marketing Insights from Google Analytics

 It's easy to forget what a phenomenal tool Google Analytics really is.
 And it's free!
-For business owners and marketing directors Google Analytics is a treasure trove of insights to help you manage marketing.
-Here are six tips for understanding it and gaining valuable insights.
+For business owners and marketing directors, Google Analytics is a treasure trove of insights to help you manage marketing.
+Here are six tips for getting marketing insights from Google Analytics.

 Measure the quality of website visits, not just the quantity of them